auth0/docs/articles/client-platforms/vanillajs/08-calling-apis.md

 `Authorization: Bearer eyJ0eXAiOiJKV1Qi...`

 Here, we are fetching the token from `localStorage` stored in the `id_token` key.
-You can choose a different key name if you like.
+You can choose a different key name if you’d like.

 ## Summary

-In this guide we saw how to authenticate requests by reading and using the `id_token` value stored in localStorage along with the use of XMLHttpRequest.setRequestHeader() method.
+In this guide, we saw how to authenticate requests by reading and using the `id_token` value stored in localStorage along with the use of the XMLHttpRequest.setRequestHeader() method.
 For a real example of making authenticated API calls, please check our previous guide for [linking accounts](/quickstart/spa/vanillajs/05-linking-accounts).